MarcusRiemer/esqulino/doc/manual/grammar-by-example.rst

     }
   }

-This grammer defines a language named ``ex1`` which allows a single node with the name ``element`` to be present in the syntax tree.
+This grammar defines a language named ``ex1`` which allows a single node with the name ``element`` to be present in the syntax tree.
 This node may not have any children or properties, so the only valid syntaxtree would consist of a single node.

 In order to allow nodes to be named, we introduce a ``property``::